Lil Bo Weep: Biography

-Winona Brooks was born in 2000 in Adelaide, Australia.
+Green was born in 2000 in Adelaide, Australia.
 She moved to Los Angeles, California after high school to attend college and graduate, but later had to return to Australia with her family as part of an emergency DFAT repatriation.

 She started releasing tracks on SoundCloud in 2015.
-She was originally scheduled to feature on XXXTentacion's debut album 17, but Onfroy ended up not adding the song to the album.
+She was originally scheduled to feature on XXXTentacion's debut album 17, but in the end the song was not included on the album.

 On 27 February 2022, on her Instagram account, she announced that she had been pregnant in 2021, but had lost her child.

 Death

-Brooks died on 5 March 2022.
+Green died on 5 March 2022.
 Her father Matthew broke the news on Facebook:

-In her last post on her Instagram page, dated 2 March 2022, she explained that she was on heavy medication due to Complex Post-Traumatic Stress Disorder (CPTSD) and that she was "mourning the loss of her child".
+In her last post on her Instagram page, dated 2 March 2022, she explained that she was on heavy medication due to complex post-traumatic stress disorder and that she was "mourning the loss of her child".